hi. welcome to my universe.

 I crashed at my friends' couches, airports and train stations while slowly finding my way as an artist.
 I signed and left a few management deals, find and lost a few opportunities, was rejected and ignored, embraced and forgotten, until I one day decided that I was going to make it on my own.

-Since those young days I have produced and released 8 EPs + 3 full-length albums, had one single reaching #2 on the Swedish iTunes chart, had major radio plays, published 4 books, toured all over Europe, lived in 5 different countries, won and lost and loved and cried myself to the person I am today.
+Since those young days I have produced and released 9 EPs + 3 full-length albums, had one single reaching #2 on the Swedish iTunes chart, had major radio plays, published 4 books, toured all over Europe, lived in 5 different countries, won and lost and loved and cried myself to the person I am today.

 Everything I do is funded and possible thanks to the wonderful tribe of supporters I have on Patreon.
 They are my record label, my executive producers and the reason to why I can keep making music and writing books.

 Through my years of wandering and trying to find myself, I grew a constant state of worry and stress that developed into anxiety and panic attacks.
 Through this I found my way to yoga, meditation and plant based nutrition that have all become a big part of my life and character today.
-2016 I went o Greece to get certified as a yoga teacher, and today I share my knowledge and practice as often as I can through yoga workshops and masterclasses.
+2016 I went o Greece to get certified as a yoga teacher, and today I share my knowledge as often as I can through yoga workshops and masterclasses.
 I also run workshops on mental health, creativity, mindfulness and other subjects I write about in my books and on my platforms.

-Welcome to my universe.
+So welcome to my universe.